PillowCoding/PillowPDFViewer/README.md

 1. Clone the repository: `git clone https://github.com/PillowCoding/PillowPDFViewer.git`
 	- If you want to clone just the dev repository: `git clone -b dev --single-branch https://github.com/PillowCoding/PillowPDFViewer.git`
 2. Download the latest version of pdf.js (this project has been created with [`v3.3.122`](https://github.com/mozilla/pdf.js/releases/tag/v3.3.122)).
+The project requires [pdfjs-3.3.122-dist.zip](https://github.com/mozilla/pdf.js/releases/download/v3.3.122/pdfjs-3.3.122-dist.zip).
-3. Place the content of the release inside your `assets/` folder.
-By default the viewer is assumed to be in `assets/pdfjs/web/viewer.html`.
-If this is different, then you can modify the `[viewerRelativePath]` parameter.
+3. Place the content of the zip file inside your `assets/` folder.
+	- Note that by default the viewer is assumed to be in `assets/pdfjs/web/viewer.html`.
+If this is different, then you can modify the `[viewerRelativePath]` parameter of the component.

 ### Running the project
 1. Navigate into `src/pdf-viewer`.